martinjvickers/KAST/README.md

 ./kast -p example_data/yeast.fasta -o test.txt
 ```

-### Binary Release ###
+### Notes on the binary release ###

 Using standard CMAKE static build options a binary release has been created that works on 64bit x86 GNU/Linux machines, however it is not fully backwards compatible for old kernels since alfsc uses c++14 and SeqAn which make creating a backward compatible binary for very old kernels difficult.
-This does not mean that you will not be able to use alfsc, it just means that you will have to build alfsc from source.
+This does not mean that you will not be able to use alfsc, it just means that you will have to build alfsc from source or use a container.

 The current beta binary release has been built on Ubuntu LTS 20.04.
 If there is sufficient demand I can make older static binaries, otherwise one can use the installation on biocontainers.